Picovoice/speech-to-text-benchmark/README.md

 ## Usage

-Below is information on how to use this framework to benchmark engines mentioned above.
-First, make sure that you have already installed DeepSpeech and PocketSphinx on your machine following instructions on their official pages.
-Then unpack DeepSpeech's models under [resources/deepspeech](/resources/deepspeech).
+Below is information on how to use this framework to benchmark the speech-to-text engines.
+First, make sure that you have already installed DeepSpeech and PocketSphinx on your machine by following the instructions on their official pages.
+Then unpack
+DeepSpeech's models under [resources/deepspeech](/resources/deepspeech).

-Download [test-clean](http://www.openslr.org/resources/12/test-clean.tar.gz) portion of LibriSpeech and unpack it under [resources/data](/resources/data).
+Download the [test-clean](http://www.openslr.org/resources/12/test-clean.tar.gz) portion of LibriSpeech and unpack it under [resources/data](/resources/data).

-For running Google Speech-to-Text and Amazon Transcribe engines you need to sign up for the respective cloud provider and setup permissions / credentials according to their documentation.
-Running these services might incur fees.
+For running Google Speech-to-Text and Amazon Transcribe engines, you need to sign up for the respective cloud provider and setup permissions / credentials according to their documentation.
+Running these services may incur fees.

 ### Word Error Rate Measurement

-WER can be measured by running the following command from the root of the repository.
+Word Error Rate can be measured by running the following command from the root of the repository.
 The valid options for `engine_type` parameter are `AMAZON_TRANSCRIBE`, `CMU_POCKET_SPHINX`, `GOOGLE_SPEECH_TO_TEXT`, `MOZILLA_DEEP_SPEECH`, `PICOVOICE_CHEETAH`, and `PICOVOICE_CHEETAH_LIBRISPEECH_LM`. `PICOVOICE_CHEETAH_LIBRISPEECH_LM` is the same as `PICOVOICE_CHEETAH` except that the language model is trained on LibriSpeech training text similar to